FAQ-Frequently Asked Questions

 * May I register for both the competition and festival?

 * I don’t understand the prizes and all the age divisions—could you please explain?

 Yes!
-So, there are 9 big prizes (1st, 2nd, and 3rd prizes in the Rising Star, Professional, and Artist Categories).
+So, there are 6 big prizes (1st, 2nd, and 3rd prizes in the Rising Star and Professional Categories).
 In addition to those prizes, we are also offering dozens of prizes in all the separate age divisions.
 Please see the website for more information.
 Please take a look at our previous prizewinners to see all the prizes we award!

 * What about the Special Prizes?

 In order to qualify for the special prizes (Chopin, Liszt, and Beethoven, African American/Asian composers) Entrants must submit two complete works of Chopin, or two complete works of Liszt.
 For the Special Beethoven prize, entrants must submit one complete work of Beethoven.
 It is not required to apply for the special prizes—entrants are free to submit any program of works they choose.
 This year we are also offering special prizes for the best performances of works by African American and Asian composers.
 You simply need to submit ONE WORK from an Asian/African American composer in order to qualify.

 * Are there any specifications for the videos?

 In these difficult times, we will accept most videos submitted, however, it would be best if we could see your hands and face playing the whole time.
 You do not need to submit all of the pieces in one take—you may submit separate takes, no problem.

 * Should I play from memory on the video?